nkryuchkov/WhaleCoin/README.md

 #### Running a private miner

-Mining on the public Ethereum network is a complex task as it's only feasible using GPUs, requiring an OpenCL or CUDA enabled `ethminer` instance.
+Mining on the public WhaleCoin network is a complex task as it's only feasible using GPUs, requiring an OpenCL or CUDA enabled `ethminer` instance.
 For information on such a setup, please consult the [EtherMining subreddit](https://www.reddit.com/r/EtherMining/) and the [Genoil miner](https://github.com/Genoil/cpp-ethereum) repository.

 In a private network setting however, a single CPU miner instance is more than enough for practical purposes as it can produce a stable stream of blocks at the correct intervals without needing heavy resources (consider running on a single thread, no need for multiple ones either).
-To start a Geth instance for mining, run it with all your usual flags, extended by:
+To start a gWhale instance for mining, run it with all your usual flags, extended by:

 ```
-$ geth <usual-flags> --mine --minerthreads=1 --etherbase=0x0000000000000000000000000000000000000000
+$ gwhale <usual-flags> --mine --minerthreads=1 --etherbase=0x0000000000000000000000000000000000000000
 ```

 Which will start mining bocks and transactions on a single CPU thread, crediting all proceedings to